andreterceiro/dio-kotlin-introducao-a-cultura-agil/README.md

 In an agile model, at the end of each sprint you can delivery a part of the product that has a value aggregated.

 A thing that is very important in Scrum (example of agile model) is that at the end of each iteration (sprint) you have a feedback and can adjust the product.

+In some contexts it was adopted a hybrid model, with some characteristics of waterfall and some characteristics of agile.